 - zero defects

-Our forward-looking approach to sustainability is expressed through Our Journey to Deep Green™, where our aim is for all Skanska projects to have a near-zero impact on the environment.
-Our role as a leading green developer and contractor was confirmed when our President and CEO, Mike Putnam, was invited to be Co-Chair of the Green Construction Board, alongside Business Minister Michael Fallon, in 2012.
+Our forward-looking approach to sustainability is expressed through Our Journey to Deep Green™, where our ultimate aim is for all Skanska projects to have a near-zero impact on the environment.
+Our role as a leading green developer and contractor was confirmed when our President and CEO, Mike Putnam, was invited to be Co-Chair of the government’s Green Construction Board, alongside Business Minister Michael Fallon,

 Recent project highlights

-- An eight-year, £1.6 billion Gas Distribution Strategic Partnership working with Morrison Utility Services to help deliver National Grid’s gas mains replacement programme and associated activities.
+- An eight-year, £1.6 billion Gas Distribution Strategic Partnership working with Morrison Utility Services to help deliver National Grid’s gas mains replacement programme.

 - The design, construction, operation and maintenance of the UK’s biggest hospital project, the £1 billion redevelopment of St Bartholomew’s and The Royal London.